coreinfrastructure/best-practices-badge/doc/other.md

 ### Passing+1 to be created

-* Must have a process for rapidly fixing vulnerabilities and releasing the updated software.
-  Note that having a good test suite makes it easier to make changes and be confident the system still works.
-  Also note that FLOSS projects are often embedded in larger systems and projects cannot control the larger projects they are in.

 *   All inputs from potentially untrusted sources are checked to ensure they are valid (a *whitelist*), if there are any restrictions on the data at all.
 A "MUST".